Patrick M. Mincey is a North Carolina white collar defense and trial attorney.

-Mr. Mincey graduated from Davidson College with degrees in both English and French Literature.
-He studied abroad at the London School of Economics and New York University’s Paris Campus.
-Mr. Mincey is fluent in French and the fourth-generation trial lawyer in his family to train at Mercer University in Macon, Georgia.
+He has studied at the London School of Economics and New York University’s Paris Campus.
+He is fluent in French and the fourth-generation trial lawyer in his family to train at Mercer University.

-He is an avid outdoorsman, hunter and conservationist.
+Patrick is a hunter, sailor, and avid conservationist.
 His wife, Lydia, is a classically trained artist raised in East Africa and Jackson Hole, Wyoming.
 They have a daughter, Marielle.

 Cases or matters referenced do not represent the attorney’s entire record.
 Each case is unique and must be evaluated on its own merits.
 The outcome of a particular case cannot be predicated upon a lawyer’s or a law firm’s past results.